shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement.md

 - If you do not want the placement to be active once it's saved, select **Inactive**.
 Otherwise, the **State** field is set to **Active** by default.

     > [!NOTE]
-    > If you try to serve an impression on an inactive placement, the impression will be blank and Xandr will not redirect it.
+    > If you try to serve an impression on an inactive placement, the impression will be blank and Microsoft Advertising will not redirect it.

 - If you want to override publisher-level payment rules, select the **Use placement-level pricing** checkbox and then enter the CPM amount that the publisher should receive.
 - If you'd like to set a reserve price on this placement, select the **Set a placement reserve price** checkbox and enter a CPM price into the text area.
 Note that any reserve price you enter here will be applied to all demand for this placement.
 However, you can change this setting later by editing **Reserve Price Setting**.
 For more information, see [Update a Placement](update-a-placement.md).